bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 # RPN83P User Guide: DATE

 This document describes the `DATE` features of the RPN83P application.
-It has been extracted from [RPN83P User Guide](USER_GUIDE.md) due to its length.

-The `DATE` features are available under the `ROOT > DATE` menu item in the 3rd
+It has been extracted from [USER_GUIDE.md](USER_GUIDE.md) due to its length.
+The `DATE` features are available under the `ROOT > DATE` menu item in the 3rd row:
-row:

 ![ROOT > DATE menu](images/date/menu-root-date.png)

 Here is a quick summary of the features:

-- support 7 new objects types (Date, Time, DateTime, TimeZone, ZonedDateTime, DayOfWeek, Duration)
+- 7 new objects types (Date, Time, DateTime, TimeZone, ZonedDateTime, DayOfWeek, Duration)
 - determine if a given year is a leap year
-- calculate day of week (Monday-Sunday) from date
+- calculate day of week (Monday-Sunday) from Date-like objects
-- add or subtract duration from date
-- calculate duration difference between 2 dates
-- add or subtract duration from time
-- calculate duration difference between 2 Times
-- add or subtract duration from datetime
+- add or subtract Dates, Times, DateTimes, ZonedDateTimes
-- calculate duration difference between 2 datetimes
-- convert datetime to different (fixed) timezones
+- convert ZonedDateTime to different (fixed) timezones
-- convert between datetime to Epoch seconds relative to an Epoch date
+- convert between ZonedDateTime to Epoch seconds relative to an Epoch date
-- support multiple Epoch dates (Unix, NTP, GPS, TIOS, Y2K, custom)
+- support alternative Epoch dates (Unix, NTP, GPS, TIOS, Y2K, custom)
-- set and retrieve datetime from the hardware clock
+- set and retrieve datetime from the hardware clock (84+/84+SE only)
-    - supported by 84+ and 84+SE
-    - not supported by 83+ and 83+SE
+- display time and date objects in RFC 3339 (ISO 8601) format

-These features are inspired by various datetime libraries on desktop-class
+These features were inspired by various datetime libraries:
-machines:

 - Java JDK 11
   [java.time](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/package-summary.html) package